Staff & Board

 Kerry Schaefer :: Owner of Healthy Living Family Medicine

 Kerry continues to dance (though not as much as she would like) doing modern, aerial, pole, blues and swing.
-Kerry is very excited to join the Dance Wire board as a supervisor/coordinator for the Dance Wire Health Network.
+Kerry is honored to be a founding board member for Dance Wire board and advisory council for the Dance Wire Health Network.
 Kerry feels that the Dance Wire Health Network is going to provide great information, tools and resources to professional, amateur and growing dancers!

 Megan Armand :: Marketing and Communications Manager at Oregon Reproductive Medicine